linuslundahl/good-old-gallery/readme.txt

 == Description ==

-Good Old Gallery is a gallery plugin that utilizes the built in wordpress gallery functionality, but it allows users to use a gallery on multiple posts by creating a new content type that works as a "gallery wrapper".
+Good Old Gallery is a WordPress plugin that helps you upload image galleries that can be used on more than one page/post, it utilizes the built in gallery functionality in WP.
+Other features include built in jQuery Cycle support and Widgets.

-It also has support for widgets.

 Included is jQuery Cycle.